Virtual Care > Virtual Care: Dermatitis - Skin Rash and Inflammation

 - Use barrier creams to block certain substances if there is a chance of re-exposure in the future.

-- Topical and oral drugs may be recommended by your doctor to relieve itching.
+- Topical and oral drugs may be recommended by your licensed health care provider to relieve itching.

-If the reaction is significant and the substance that caused it cannot be determined, your doctor may conduct a series of patch tests to help identify the irritant.
+If the reaction is significant and the substance that caused it cannot be determined, your licensed health care provider may conduct a series of patch tests to help identify the irritant.

-- Dermatitis Herpetiformis: This may be controlled well with treatment determined by your doctor, based on:
+- Dermatitis Herpetiformis: This may be controlled well with treatment based on:

 - Your age, overall health and medical history